200hr Yoga Teacher Training Program

 You will primarily learn this course by Ben Greenwood.

 Ben is an experienced registered yoga teacher with Yoga Alliance, graduate from Adelaide Law School and the director of Yoga Theory.
 He completed his yoga teacher training in India focusing on hatha and vinyasa yoga in 2016 and is the former president of the Adelaide University Yoga Club.

 Why choose to do a yoga teacher training with Yoga Theory?

 We will teach you the foundations of everything we do, so that you can teach yoga in a way that is proven to be effective in the marketplace.
 You will gain access to the most comprehensive and relevant yoga content available that will directly advance your yoga practice and your life.

-You will learn directly from Ben who set up a yoga studio and brand from scratch and is an E-RYT with over 2000 yoga classes.
+You will learn directly from Ben who has been involved in setting up yoga studios and brands from scratch and is an E-RYT with over 4000 yoga classes.
 Even if you don’t plan on teaching yoga, you will get deeper in to your yoga practice and understand how it works thoroughly.

 You’ll graduate from a well respected, contemporary yoga studio with the skills to directly impact your personal growth as a yoga student and income as a yoga teacher.